Contesting a will and contentious probate

 - Someone who was "maintained" by the deceased.

-What can I claim for?
-What is the award?
+What can I contest a will for?

 To define the award, the court will consider factors such as the size and nature of the estate, the financial means and need of the person claiming and the other beneficiaries.